wendyverdonk93/docs/content/payment-methods/billing-suite/e-invoicing/how-does-e-invoicing-work.md

 ### Create action
 Each action needs to created following these steps:

-1. Login into your [MultiSafepay Control](https://merchant.multisafepay.com) and navigate to _E-Invoicing → Action_
+1. Log in to your [MultiSafepay Control](https://merchant.multisafepay.com) and navigate to _E-Invoicing → Action_
 2. Click on  _Add new template_
 3. Select delivery option(s) _email address, SMS or Letter_
 4. Provide a description. _Example: NL 1st invoice_